 We are always looking for civically minded people with a passion for science to work in District government.
-The Lab @ DC has a number of avenues by which people can join the team whether part-time or full-time, temporary or permanent, and at a variety of professional levels.
-These include:

-From time to time, The Lab looks for Operations Analysts, Data Scientist, and Social Scientists to join our team at both the staff and senior staff levels.
+From time to time, The Lab looks for Operations Analysts, Data Scientists, and Social Scientists to join our team at both the staff and senior staff levels.
 Look for and apply for positions via DC Human Resources.

 DC Government Agency Fellowships

 Through partnerships with American University and the University of the District of Columbia, The Lab @ DC hosts graduate-level research assistants each semester of the academic year for part-time work.
 Interested AU and UDC students should connect with their university Dean.
 Not at AU or UDC?
 The Lab is always looking to build partnerships with other DC universities.
-Connect with Karissa Minnich, Senior Operations Analyst, to start a discussion.

 You have deep knowledge of a social science field as well as technical expertise related to experimental design and analyses.
 You’re passionate about developing insights from the research literature into policy and program designs that improve lives; generating new ideas, theories, and products based on empirical tests that determine what works best; and, in general, always pushing to use what we know about people and societies to improve the world.
 You want to be a leader in defining what it means for government to run on experiments.